Skip to content

 Ever since the year of the Coronavirus, I caught the bug to do all 50 state highpoints.
 That bug gave me 8 in 2020 and 12 more in 2021.
 I wanted to do more, but just couldn’t pull it off with so many other things tugging on my time.
 It always makes me laugh when people tell me they wouldn’t know what to do with themselves if they were to retire…

 My focus on highpoints started in June with a failed attempt at Kansas followed by success in Oklahoma, New Mexico and Colorado.
-Those were the warm-up peaks for my 2nd time to California’s Mt.
-Whitney, this time up the Mountaineer’s Route.
+Those were the warm-up peaks for my second time to California, this time up the Mountaineer’s Route to Mt.
+Whitney.

 Things came together for North Dakota in July but the lack of snow in August threw off plans for a mountaineering experience in California on Mt.
 Shasta.
 So plan B turned into a trip out east to pick up Ohio, Connecticut, Massachusetts and New York.